-Upon relocation to the alternate site, the Emergency Coordinating Officer for the MS Department of Mental Health will notify MEMA of the agency's location and ability to carryout disaster response activities and essential functions.
-Each DMH state-operated facility has plans for evacuation in their local disaster plans.
+Upon relocation to the alternate site, the Emergency Coordinating Officer for the MS Department of Mental Health will notify MEMA of the agency's location and ability to carry out disaster response activities and essential functions.
+Each DMH state-operated program has plans for evacuation in their local disaster plans.
 These plans should be made available to and coordinated with the local emergency management authorities.

-Plans for Services at Shelters/ Mass Care Facilities
+Plans for Services at Shelters/ Mass Care Programs